 In this way, RSS is different than the alerts, which search for specific words and phrases, because RSS gives you links and briefs of new articles from websites and blogs that you are interested or "follow."
-So while you may not read every article in this publication, you can be notified, either by email of via a custom portal, that new articles are on our website and you'll be provided with a brief or expanded summary.
-You can also have it only search for articles related to certain subjects if the websites have added this capability.
-This can save the user the time spent aimlessly browsing
+So while you may not read every article in this publication, you can be notified, either by email of via a custom portal, that new not-for-profit accounting, practice management and general practice.